How Ultraviolet-Visible and Near-Infrared Spectroscopy Works & How We Save You Time & Money

 NIRS has many applications across a variety of fields, including the medical profession.
 Their applications are usually reserved for analyzing the oxygen saturation of hemoglobin within the microcirculation.
 When used to look specifically at the oxygenation levels going to the brain, the technique is referred to as cerebral NIRS.
 The brain is one of, if not the most important organs in your body, and being able to non-invasively examine it is extremely important.
 When there is internal bleeding in the skull blood tends to pool in the affected area.
 Cerebral NIRS would be able to detect this quickly and without invasive procedures.
 Additionally, as different parts of the brain become active the oxygen levels in those parts change.
 Cerebral NIRS would be a smaller, easier to use, and cheaper device than current solutions.

 Near-infrared spectrometers can be extremely expensive, but that should not stop you from acquiring the equipment that you or your lab needs to succeed.
-We at Excedr offer a comprehensive leasing program that can help you finance this important piece of equipment while also giving you peace of mind with our worry-free preventive maintenance and repair coverage.
+Here at Excedr, we offer a comprehensive leasing program that can help you finance this important piece of equipment while also giving you peace of mind with our worry-free preventive maintenance and repair coverage.
+If you’re interested in a confocal microscope leaseback, or wish to finance a UV-VIS spectrometer, we can help you with that.
+Complete our contact form online or give us a call at (510) 982-6552 to learn more.

 We Offer FT-NIR or UV-Vis Spectrometer Leases to Fit Every Need